TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 - Period: 20 minutes = 480 cycles at 2.5s per cycle
 - `phase` — seeded from `llGetUnixTime()` on cold boot, advanced by `2 * math.pi / 480` each cycle

-The asymmetric factors mean gusts can be stronger than lulls (or vice versa), producing a more natural oscillation than a symmetric sine.
+The asymmetric factors allow gusts to be stronger than lulls (or vice versa), giving a more natural oscillation than a symmetric sine.

 ### Diurnal modulation